 This also gives this van a tow ball weight of approx 8.5% at tare or when unloaded.

-The like many, Coromal vans have a generous front boot plus this model has a compartment on the A frame for 2 x gas bottles and extra storage for what ever you may want to put in there.
+Then like many, this van has a generous front boot plus this model has a compartment on the A frame for 2 x gas bottles and extra storage for what ever you may want to put in there.

 The 8.5% tow ball weight at tare allows for us to put some load in the front boot and A frame storage which will add extra weight onto the tow ball getting us closer to our 10% target weight.